farah-charania/farah-charania/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Instacart, doing Data Engineering and some Data Science.
+- 🔭 I’m currently working at DoorDash as a data engineer
 - 🌱 I’m currently learning how to use APIs and build better data pipelines